On the edge of the Sahara in Algeria, five ancient fortified villages in the M’zab Valley preserve a unique Islamic culture lasting over 1000 years.

 Some young M’zab men told me they called them “Phantoms”.

 They cannot marry outsiders.

 As we wind down into the valley, a pastel picture fills the oasis and above the palms, on hills stepped slopes of square yellow white blue houses.
 A mosque crowns each town like a king.
 And above everything points a lone minaret, its tower tapering towards Allah.

 Leaving the M’zab valley, I try hitchhiking (2) south on an unshaded desert road.

 A deranged boy pulls at my pack-straps, then unzips a pocket.

 I tell him: “No”.
 A man shoos him off with stones.

-The urchin screeches and shouts – scurrying away like an annoyed Hyena.
+The urchin screeches and shouts – scurrying away like an annoyed hyena.

 I watch him now in the distance, tight-roping the bridge railing as a police car slows beside the disturbed desert jackal.

-(2) My visit to M’zab was part of longer journey of hitchhiking across the entire Sahara Desert – north to south, from El Oued in Algeria to Zinder in Niger in 1991.
+(2) My visit to M’zab was part of a longer journey of hitchhiking across the entire Sahara Desert – north to south, from El Oued in Algeria to Zinder in Niger in 1991.